linode/docs/docs/guides/web-servers/apache/how-to-configure-http-2-on-apache/index.md

         sudo apt-get update
         sudo apt-get upgrade

 1. Install the `apache2` package.

         sudo apt install apache2

 1. Verify Apache is active using `systemctl`.

         systemctl status apache2

     {{< output >}}
 apache2.service - The Apache HTTP Server
      Loaded: loaded (/lib/systemd/system/apache2.service; enabled; vendor preset: enabled)
      Active: active (running) since Tue 2021-05-04 13:01:06 UTC; 50s ago
     {{< /output >}}

 1. (**Optional**) To configure Apache so it does not launch automatically whenever the server reboots, disable the entry in `systemctl`.
 To configure it to activate on reboot again, use the `systemctl enable` command.

         systemctl disable apache2

 1. Configure the `ufw` firewall to enhance security.
 Allow `ufw` to accept `OpenSSH` and `Apache Full` connections. `Apache Full` allows both HTTP and HTTPS requests through.

         sudo ufw allow OpenSSH
         sudo ufw allow 'Apache Full'

 1. Enable `ufw`.

         sudo ufw enable

 1. Confirm the webserver is working.
 Type the address of the Linode server into the address bar of the browser.
 If Apache is working properly, the browser displays the default Apache landing page.
 The connection is still using HTTP/1.1 at this point.

 ### Install the Necessary PHP Components

-To properly configure Apache, upgrade some `php` modules so they are compatible with HTTP/2.
+To properly configure Apache, you need to upgrade some of your system's `php` modules so they are compatible with HTTP/2.

 1. Install the `php7.4-fpm` module.
 Disable the older version of this module and enable the new one.